Creating a configuration profile in Amazon AppConfig - Amazon AppConfig

 • Feature flags: You can use feature flags to enable or disable features within your applications or to configure different characteristics of your application features using flag attributes.
 Amazon AppConfig stores feature flag configurations in the Amazon AppConfig hosted configuration store in a feature flag format that contains data and metadata about your flags and the flag attributes.
 The URI for feature flag configurations is simply hosted.

-• Freeform configurations: A freeform configuration can store data in any of the following services and capabilities:
+• Freeform configurations: A freeform configuration can store data in any of the following Amazon Web Services services and Systems Manager tools:

 • Amazon AppConfig hosted configuration store